 If you can’t solve the in-game conflicts with words, you’ll have to resort to brutal combat.
 Bloodlines is melee-focused but make sure that you make the most out of the supernatural powers that you’ll grow over the course of the game.

 If you do plan on jumping into this great game, consider downloading a few mods to improve your experience.
 These mods do everything from fixing common issues, to upgrading graphics, and even polishing gameplay mechanics.

-Available on Windows, Mac, Linux, and Nintendo Switch.
+Available on Mac, Windows, and Nintendo Switch.

-Unavowed is an urban fantasy point and click adventure game with supernatural elements.
+Unavowed is an urban fantasy point-and-click adventure game with supernatural elements.
 Despite hurling fireballs and confronting demons, the game manages to tell grounded and sad personal stories.

 You can only bring two party members of the Unavowed at a time, which means players immersed in the story might go for multiple playthroughs.
 These compelling characters carry the game on their shoulders as they’re wonderfully written.